CharlesMarlow/exercise-tracker/README.md

 Further usage specification is described in the project's landing page once it is run in a browser.

-# Run this projcet by:
+# To run this projcet:
 1. clone it.
 2. run `npm install`.
 3. run MongoDB on your local machine.